Clarks1223/Clarks1223/README.md

 🤓 Always learning new things.

-🤔 I’m currently open for a new job opportunity.
+🤝 I’m currently open for a new job opportunity..

  <p  align="center">
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">